Lithill/Eponymous-Bosch/README.md

 ## **Testing**

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
-Both manual and automated testing was employed.
-The difference between these two types of tests is that:
+Both manual testing and validation was employed.

-* Manual testing is conducted by a person, who is seeing if they can break the product, or otherwise whether it behaves as expected for users.
-* Automatic testing is conducted by automation frameworks or another kind of tool or piece of software.

-I tested the page and had 2 people also manually test it on their own devices.
-For automated testing, I used the W3C validator, CSS validator, Python Linter, JSHint validator, and Lighthouse.
+I tested the page and had 3 people also manually test it on their own devices.
+For validation, I used the W3C validator, CSS validator, Python Linter, JSHint validator, and Lighthouse.

 <br/>

-### **Automatic Testing**
+### **Validation**

 <br/>